 Photos by Tony Kartsonas

-Closer inspection shows significant areas of unstable plaster and paint.
+Close inspection showed significant areas of unstable plaster and paint.

 Photos by Tony Kartsonas